hanvitha/breastcancer_portal/README.md

 Pre-requisites:
 * Install Red Hat Openshift Serverless Operator
 * Create a serviceaccount named "pipeline" to run the pipelines
-* Optional-In order to showcase full demo and you do not have external jupyter hub access,please install OpenDataHub operator from OperatorHub and create instance with jupyterhub components.
+* In order to showcase full demo and you do not have external jupyter hub access,please install OpenDataHub operator from OperatorHub and create instance with jupyterhub components.
 Sample steps below.
 * Click create instance-> go to yaml view and paste the below code and click create.
 ```bash
 apiVersion: kfdef.apps.kubeflow.org/v1